Droplet phase in a nonlocal isoperimetric problem under confinement: Introduction

 \subsection{Droplet splitting}

-In their study of the NLIP under droplet scaling without confinement, (that is, with $\rho(x)\equiv 0$,) Choksi and Peletier \cite{ChPe2010} show that a minimizing sequence $v_\eta$ will decompose into droplets of radius on the scale of $\eta$; that is, $v_\eta$ is approximated by a finite sum of weighted Dirac measures, with centers $x_\eta^i\in\TTT$.
+In their study of the NLIP under droplet scaling without confinement, (that is, with $\rho(x)\equiv 0$,) Choksi and Peletier \cite{ChPe2010} show that a minimizing sequence $v_\eta$ will decompose into droplets of radius on the order of $\eta$; that is, $v_\eta$ is approximated by a finite sum of weighted Dirac measures, with centers $x_\eta^i\in\TTT$.
 The shape of the droplets is determined by the leading order term in an expansion of the energy: blowing up at scale $\eta$, they arrive at a nonlocal isoperimetric problem (NLIP) on all of $\RRR$.
 In the unconfined setting of \cite{ChPe2010}, the location of the centers $x_\eta^i$ is determined by the next order term in the energy expansion, a Coulomb-like repulsion arising from the nonlocal term.
 The result is convergence of minimizers to a discrete pattern of droplets spread out on $\TTT$, where the interdroplet distances are bounded below.
-The confinement term in $\E_\eta$ will be felt at the level of particle interactions, drawing the centers $x_\eta^i$ towards the global maximum of the nanoparticle density $\rho(x)$.
-The behavior of minimizers will thus be strongly influenced by the nature of the set where $\rho$ attains its maximum value.
-Representing $\TTT=\left[-\frac12,\frac12\right]^3/\mathbb{Z}^3$, we will henceforth assume that $\rho(x)$ is uniquely maximized at the origin, which is a nondegenerate maximizer: